 After packing up basecamp, you’ll take a boat north up the coast to one of the major calving faces in the region, where the glacier spills into the sea.
 There are several major glaciers which drain the Schweizerland Alps; prevailing conditions will dictate which one you use as your access point and the start of your journey.

 Trekking through the Schweizerland Alps, you’ll be entirely self-supported for the next six days.
 You will begin with an ascent onto a huge glacier in view of kilometres of calving ice face.
 Although it’s possible the team will initially use a known route to access the mountains, once there you’ll forge your own, new route through this wild region of alpine meadows, meltwater lakes and huge glaciers.
 Navigating your way back to the coast for your return boat pick-up.
 This is a highly exploratory route with acclimatisation options built into the itinerary and team members should be prepared and should be flexible.

-Returning to the coast today, you’ll be collected by boat from a tiny Inuit hunting community and will then make your way to the guesthouse in Kulusuk for hot showers, fresh food and an evening of celebration.
+Returning to the coast today, you’ll be collected by boat and will then make your way to the guesthouse in Kulusuk for hot showers, fresh food and an evening of celebration.